 Many common leg injuries get worse as you age or if you don’t get proper treatment.
 If you had a leg injury in a car accident, take it seriously from the start.

-Don’t suffer through the aftermath alone.
-Contact us for help.
+Don’t suffer through the aftermath of a leg injury alone.
 At John Foy & Associates, we’ve spent 20+ years helping personal injury victims pursue financial recovery for their injuries so they can get back on their feet as soon as possible.
 To get started, call us for a FREE consultation to discuss your situation and how we can help.
-Contact us at 404-400-4000, or through the form to your right to get started today.